 Susannah was a “pistol-packing” mother and grandmother, as she bought this .22 revolver, and would take up the leadership for her family after Henry’s passing.
 The only child remaining at home at that time was their youngest child, her son Harvey, who was only 15 when his father died.
 The other 7 children, the oldest being Savilla at 34, and second youngest Mary at 21, had left home and started their own families.

 Young Harvey, my Great Grandfather, was married 3 years after his father Henry’s death on July 16, 1904 at age 18 to Jenny Stichler, the granddaughter of Charles Drews of “Blue Eyed Six” infamy.
 Jenny’s parents, John & Magdolena Stichler, lived just up the dirt road from the Anspachs on the corner of Rt.
 443 and Bullfrog Road.
-John was called “Pappy” by his future grandchildren and he was known to be an evil man with a wondering eye.
-His granddaughters avoided his wayward stares as he often “checked them out” so to speak when they were visiting.
+John was called “Pappy” by his future grandchildren and he was known to be an evil man.
 It was no surprise that he was found dead along the road in June of 1940 having been hit by a car late one night when he was walking home from a “house of ill repute” in the city of Lebanon.

 John & Magdolena Stichler’s children attended Harrison School as they had moved south from St Joseph Springs into East Hanover township after the trial and hanging of 5 of the 6 men who conspired to murder the town hobo Joseph Raber just 16 years earlier.
 The couple had a unique connection to the “Blue Eyed Six”.